coder/code-server/README.md

 **note:** Installing via `npm` requires certain dependencies for the native module builds.
 See [./doc/npm.md](./doc/npm.md) for installing these dependencies.

+You also need at least node v12 installed.
+See [#1633](https://github.com/cdr/code-server/issues/1633).

 ```bash
 npm install -g code-server
 code-server